ahamadey27/SamuraiMovieDB/SamuraiMovieDB/Spec_SamuaiDB.md

 - [x] Optional: Implement basic data seeding for initial movies.

 ## Phase 2: Public Viewing & Searching
-- [ ] Create/Modify Razor Page (`Index.cshtml`) to display all movies in an HTML table.
+- [x] Create/Modify Razor Page (`Index.cshtml`) to display all movies in an HTML table.
-- [ ] Implement data fetching logic in the PageModel (`Index.cshtml.cs`) using EF Core.
+- [x] Implement data fetching logic in the PageModel (`Index.cshtml.cs`) using EF Core.
-- [ ] Add search form UI to the Index page (inputs for Name, Year, Director, Color, Description).
+- [x] Add search form UI to the Index page (inputs for Name, Year, Director, Color, Description).
 - [ ] Implement server-side search logic in the PageModel to filter movies based on criteria.
 - [ ] Display filtered search results on the Index page.
+- [ ] OPTIONAL Use Bootstrap classes (already included in your project) to make the form look clean and professional.

 ## Phase 3: Admin Authentication Setup
 - [ ] Add ASP.NET Core Identity services and EF Core store configuration in `Program.cs`.